 We are currently experiencing significant delays in processing applications, delivering planning decisions and investigating planning complaints from our community.

 To find out which bin is due to be collected this week, click on this calendar.

 To learn how to better manage your household waste, visit Halve Waste.

-There are three bins in the urban areas of our Shire; red, yellow and green.
+There are three kerbside bins in the urban areas of our Shire; General Waste (red), Recycling (yellow) and Organics (green).
 Some rural areas don’t receive an organics (green bin) service.

 Kiewa / Tangambalanga